czycha/jQuery.jkNav/README.md

 jQuery.jkNav
 ============

-Smoothly navigate up and down between different elements on a page!
+Smoothly navigate up and down between different elements on a page, even elements that are not siblings or are in any way related!

 ## Required Files